juliendoutre/beagle/README.md

 ## TODO

 - compress index saved on disk
-- add search module using vector model research
+- make vectorial model configurable in cli
+- allow to change models in cli
 - format responses